 We utilized numerous modeling techniques such as logistic regression, random forest, and penalized regression to build our NBA Playoff models.
 Model evaluation was done primarily through comparing accuracy on of out of sample predictions.
 That is – training a model on the data with a particular playoff matchup removed, and then using the model to create a prediction for that matchup to see if it was correct.
-Doing this for every matchup in our data allows the model to be tested without already being built to fit that test.
+Doing this for every match up in our data allows the model to be tested without already being built to fit that test.
 Variable selection was done through stepwise regression, our own basketball intuition, and, of course, trial and error.
 Finding the right combination of variables to employ was challenging because so many basketball variables had strong co-variance.
-For example – effective field goal percentage, true shooting percentage, and field goal percentage are extremely similar calculations.
+For example – effective field goal percentage, true shooting percentage, and field goal percentage are very similar calculations.